downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 You have a custom `select` or a `combobox` in your applications which performs a multiple selection.
-You want want the whole experience to be accessible, including adding and removing items from selection, navigating between the items and back to the dropdown. ou also want this solution to be simple to use and flexible so you can tailor it further to your specific needs.
+You want want the whole experience to be accessible, including adding and removing items from selection, navigating between the items and back to the dropdown.
+You also want this solution to be simple to use and flexible so you can tailor it further to your specific needs.

 ## This solution